KasKatto/redis-session/README.md

  ```cmd
  shards install
  ```
- The post install script should run automnatically and set things up.
+After installing the shards make sure to run the post install script from the scripts folder!! (cant do it automatically due to permission issues)

  **Note** This script replaces core lucky framework files.
 It does create a backup before hand, should things go wrong - just keep that in mind.